 Information for students

-Our priority is to ensure we are doing all that we can to support our students who will be directly affected by the UK leaving the European Union.
-The following updates and frequently asked questions are designed to help you understand the current status of events and signpost you to further information and support.
+Our priority is to ensure we are doing all that we can to support you if you're directly affected by the UK leaving the European Union.
+We’ve drawn together this information to help you understand the current status of events and signpost you to further information and support.

 Tuition fees for EU nationals